 You can change this later by: - Opening the Hive Radiator Valve settings (tap the settings icon)

-- Toggling Heat On Demand on or off
+- Toggling Heat on Demand on or off

-When Heat On Demand Won’t Trigger Heat On Demand will not activate if: - It’s not enabled
+When Heat on Demand Won’t Trigger Heat on Demand will not activate if: - It’s not enabled

 - Your thermostat is set to Off